Syria, Russia pound rebel-held Aleppo but advances halt

 Russia and Syria said on Friday they had reduced military operations to allow civilians to leave.

 "There's no advance by the regime.
-They (rebels) have stopped them several times," Zakaria Malahifji, a Turkey-based official in the Fastaqim rebel group told Reuters.
+They (rebels) have stopped them several times," Zakaria Malahifji, a Turkey-based official in the Fastaqim rebel group said.

-Government forces launched an attack in the Izaa area near the Old City early on Saturday which insurgents repelled, destroying an army tank, he said.

 VAST DESTRUCTION